OzzyCzech/holidays-cs/readme.md

 ### Easter date

-There are also functions for calculating the Easter date:
+Library can calculate the Easter date for a given year (it's Sunday):

 ```javascript
 import {getEaster} from 'holidays-cs';